The French 76: Serious and Sophisticated, yet Bubbly and Playful!

 I recently discovered the French 76 on my last trip to Charleston.
-I saw the Bartender make one and asked him for the recipe.
-The cocktail sounded delightful, and ‘I had to try it!’.
-I found the French 76 easy to make and tastes sublime.
+I watched the bartender make one and immediately had to ask for the recipe—it just looked too good not to try.
+And I’m glad I did!
+The French 76 is incredibly easy to make and tastes absolutely delicious.

 Do you want to know the secrets to mixing the best cocktails EVER?
 Get my free printable guide, ‘Mix, Mingle & Marvel: 5 Essential Secrets to Crafting Cocktails That Wow!’ just for joining my mailing list.